Law enforcement exposes international network that plotted contract killings and sabotage in EU

 The investigators subsequently analysed data from mobile devices and established that the network's activities extended to several other countries and included preparations for sabotage and provocations.

-The investigators also established that members of the group were considering violent actions against military personnel and public figures in Ukraine.
+The investigators also established that members of the group were considering organising violent actions against military personnel and public figures in Ukraine.

 Support Ukrainska Pravda on Patreon!